vmware/vSphere-machine-learning-extension/docs/user-guide/mlflow.rst

 Deploy mlflow-server and mlflow-db
 ----------------------------------

-This section guides you through the integration of MLFlow with Freestone Kubeflow using `Juju <https://juju.is/>`_.
+This section guides you through the integration of MLFlow with Kubeflow on vSphere using `Juju <https://juju.is/>`_.
 This integration enables true automated model lifecycle management using MLFlow metrics and the MLFlow model registry.

 In an Ubuntu terminal window, run the following commands to deploy ``mlflow-server`` and ``mlflow-db``: